Spaces — Built-in Tools

 See the Code Sandbox concept page for the sandbox-specific runtime flow.

-Section titled “Assigning to agents”Built-in tools do not get assigned like skills or MCP servers.
-They are injected into an agent turn by the runtime config resolver:
+Section titled “Availability in Spaces”Built-in tools do not get assigned like skills or MCP servers.
+They are injected into a turn by the runtime config resolver:

 - Tenant-level provider or policy enables the tool family.